jonathanloyd/Data-Analytics-Python/README.md

 # Data-Analytics-Python
-A series of projects from my Python and Data Analytics Course
+A series of projects from my Python and Data Analytics course